kyleLesack/sv_calling_benchmarking/simulated/5_analyses/fusorsv/README.md

 NumPy (tested with 1.23.1)
 bedtools (tested with 2.30.0)

+The vcf files from the entire dataset are located in sv_calls/

 # Break down sv calls by size

 The following command finds all of the vcf files in the results directory and calls a Python script (get_sv_size_bins.py) to break the sv calls into the FusorSV size bin.
 Results are stored in BED files.